 Provides an understanding to implement effectively the information security vision and strategy set forth by the executive management.
 The emphasis will be on the management of an information security program.
-Focus is on the implementation of information security policy, information security planning, development of information security processes, and establishment of information security measures.
+Focus is on the implementation of information security policy, information planning, development information security processes, and establishment of information security measures.
 Concepts and techniques from the management and organizational behavior disciplines will be integrated in order to identify and propose solutions to the problems of information security administration.